 Unlike similar programs elsewhere, where institutional dogma might muzzle debate, Stonehill College is welcoming to those who bring diverse opinions and viewpoints to the discussion.

-Courses in the program focus on a range of gendered institutions, such as family, work, religion, education, health, medicine, media and politics.
+Gender & Sexuality Studies courses focus on a range of gendered institutions, such as family, work, religion, education, health, medicine, media and politics.
 Our courses also investigate the many ways scholars, artists and activists have researched, represented and critiqued our gendered world.
 Among the topics students can expect to study are:

 - The impact of gender and sexual identity on human relations within local, national, and global communities